CSSEGISandData/COVID-19/README.md

 <b>Terms of Use:</b>

-1. This website and its contents herein, including all data, mapping, and analysis (“Website”), copyright 2020 Johns Hopkins University, all rights reserved, is provided solely for non-profit public health, educational, and academic research purposes.
-You should not rely on this Website for medical advice or guidance.
-2. Use of the Website by commercial parties and/or in commerce is strictly prohibited.
-3. Redistribution of the Website or the aggregated data set underlying the Website is strictly prohibited.
+1. This data set is licensed under the Creative Commons Attribution 4.0 International by the Johns Hopkins University on behalf of its Center for Systems Science in Engineering.
+Copyright Johns Hopkins University 2020.

-4. When linking to the website, attribute the Website as the COVID-19 Dashboard by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University, or the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
+2. Attribute the data as the "COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University" or "JHU CSSE COVID-19 Data" for short, and the url: https://github.com/CSSEGISandData/COVID-19.

-5. The Website relies upon publicly available data from multiple sources that do not always agree.
-The Johns Hopkins University hereby disclaims any and all representations and warranties with respect to the Website, including accuracy, fitness for use, reliability, completeness, and non-infringement of third party rights.
-6. Any use of the Johns Hopkins’ names, logos, trademarks, and/or trade dress in a factually inaccurate manner or for marketing, promotional or commercial purposes is strictly prohibited.
-7. These terms and conditions are subject to change.
-Your use of the Website constitutes your acceptance of these terms and conditions and any future modifications thereof.
+3. For publications that use the data, please cite the following publication: "Dong E, Du H, Gardner L. An interactive web-based dashboard to track COVID-19 in real time.
+Lancet Inf Dis.
+20(5):533-534. doi: 10.1016/S1473-3099(20)30120-1"